davidbetz/dff/README.md

 Then, you need to put AdventureWorks in the **FeedCreationDatabase** column of the same record.

-This SQL Server statement will refresh every time the feed is accessed, unless you have some sort of caching mechanism to prevent this.
-Also notice that this statement has **LinkTemplate** set.
+This SQL Server statement will refresh every time the feed is accessed, unless you have some sort of caching mechanism to prevent this.Â  Also notice that this statement has **LinkTemplate** set.

 For something like this, you probably won't need to schedule it, though you could, but you may want to set **FeedAccessViaGuidOnly** to true to prevent just anyone from accessing it.